 IDS maintains a social media presence through its Facebook discussion group as well as member based forums.

-In the future, through grants and crowd-funding venues, we hope to hosteducational conventions for medical professionals, students and patients alike.
+In the future, through grants and crowd-funding venues, we hope to host educational conventions in major cities.

 IDS founder Jeffrey Abugel has been a magazine editor and writer for more than 30 years.
 He has published three books and hundreds of articles.
 He is the author, with Daphne Simeon, MD, Feeling Unreal: Depersonalization Disorder and the Loss of the Self, published by Oxford University in 2006.